-Support for vulnerable individuals seeking accommodation and food in the city is continually adapted in response to the coronavirus situation and public health requirements.
-This is a collective effort, bringing together public services, a range of organisations, groups and individuals.
+Support for vulnerable individuals seeking accommodation and food in the city has been continually adapted in response to the coronavirus situation and public health requirements.
+This has been a collective effort, bringing together public services, a range of organisations, groups and individuals.

 If you are concerned about someone you have seen sleeping out, please report the details through Streetlink to help us manage information accurately.

 Since the first call from government to house all rough sleepers, Norwich City Council has been continually working to respond to this request - housing well over a hundred people who were sleeping rough, or at risk of doing so, in emergency accommodation.
 As is the case all year round, the people we see sleeping out changes from night-to-night, with new arrivals most days.
 This is why everyone involved works to engage with and find solutions for people on a daily basis.